 Notebooks

-We’ve placed Notebooks in the Adopt ring because they have become the de facto standard for data science and machine learning experimentation, prototyping, and documentation.
+We’ve placed Notebooks in the Adopt ring because they have become the de facto standard for data science and machine learning experimentation and prototyping.
 The interactive nature of notebooks, combining code execution with rich text explanations and visualisations, makes them particularly valuable for AI/ML workflows where iterative exploration and clear documentation of model development are essential.

 Widespread adoption across both industry and academia, plus an extensive plugin ecosystem and integration with popular AI frameworks, demonstrates their maturity as a method of interacting with code.
-We especially value how notebooks facilitate collaboration between technical and non-technical team members, as they can serve as living documents that combine business requirements, technical implementation, and results in a single, shareable format.
+We especially value how notebooks facilitate collaboration between technical and non-technical team members, as they can serve as living documents that combine business requirements and technical implementation in a single, shareable format.

-Jupyter notebooks are the most widely used, supporting multiple languages including Python, R and Julia.
+Jupyter notebooks are the most widely used, supporting multiple languages including Python and Julia.
 The cloud platforms provide their own implementations: Google Colab, AWS Sagemaker Notebooks, Azure Notebooks, Databricks Notebooks.
 And there are language specific notebooks, such as Pluto.jl for Julia, Clerk for Clojure, Polynote for Scala.

 Trial